berkeley-cdss/seamless-learning/README.md

 ### Flextensions

-Student lead: Edwin Vargas, Conan Smallwood
+Student lead: Edwin Vargas Navarro, Conan Smallwood

-> Full project description coming soon!
-> Documentation has been heavily updated to support more courses.
+> Flextensions is a tool for automating assignent extensions---from student request to instructor approval.
+Flextensions works with Google Forms and Gradescope; Canvas/bCourses support is in development.

+* [Flextensions page]({{site.base_url}}flextensions): General updates, recent research papers and student projects, etc.
 * [Flextensions GitHub](https://github.com/berkeley-cdss/extensions)

 ### Seamless Learning Tools Lunches

+[Spring 2025] This semester, we are piloting a **TA biweekly best practices BYOL**.
+Tools Lunches will be held monthly in this timeslot!

 We run a monthly lunch for EECS, Data Science, and Statistics TAs and instructors to share their cool classroom technologies.
 The inaugural set of these lunches in AY23-24 was awesome.
 We covered everything from Gradescope, EdStem, and DataHub to super-customized course tools for gradebooks, office hours queues...you name it!
 * All Tools Lunches Slides (requires UC Berkeley log-in): [[link](https://drive.google.com/drive/folders/1IEKKlv2f8ibPgFQPbAPjOkKzw5cgUzdz?usp=drive_link)]